Home Linux Tips & TricksHow To Enable Activate Linux Watermark Notification In Linux Desktop

 Once installed, simply run it from the Terminal using command:

-You will now see the "Activate Linux" watermark notification in the corner of the desktop just like in a non-licensed Windows copy.
+You will now see the "Activate Linux" watermark notification in the bottom right corner of the desktop just like in a non-licensed Windows copy.

 Activate Linux Watermark In Desktop